scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

  * Extension methods to unlift the type from `Logarithm` to `Double`: `unapply` and `toDouble`.
  * Extension methods to define more operations on the type, like `plus`.

-The key peculiarity of opaque type aliases is that they behave like normal [type alias]es inside their type companion; that is, users can convert from the type alias and its equivalent definition interchangeably without the use of explicit lift and unlift methods.
+The key peculiarity of opaque types is that they behave like normal [type alias]es inside their type companion; that is, users can convert from the type alias and its equivalent definition interchangeably without the use of explicit lift and unlift methods.
 We can say that opaque types are "transparent" inside their type companion.

 However, the story changes for users of this API.
-Outside of their type companions, opaque type aliases are not transparent and, therefore, the Scala compiler fails to compile code that pretends they are.
+Outside of their type companions, opaque types are not transparent and, therefore, the Scala compiler fails to compile code that pretends they are.
 A common example is:

 ```scala